EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning

 Domain-Level Performance

-Radar plot showing 'spiky' performance across 9 engineering domains.
+Radar plot showing spiky performance across 9 engineering domains.

 Performance Across Difficulty Levels